Welcome to the Human Evolution Exhibition, which is a collaboration between RCEAP at Liverpool John Moores University and Liverpool's World Museum.

 Reconstructions are a useful way to show information about the appearance, anatomy, behaviour and ecology of extinct animals.

 Discovering fossils like these also help to show how climates changed, and as a result how our ancestors lived.
 Sharing their lives and land with them, early humans, like Neanderthals would have hunted some of these animals, using the tools and weapons they had developed.

 Fossils of this extinct saber-toothed cat (Homotherium latidens) were found in Kent’s Cavern, Devon.
 Reconstructions like this result from the joint work of artists and scientisits, such as Mauricio Antón and Alan Turner.

-Cave bears were widespread in Europe (the red area on the map) between 1.2 million and 24 thousand years ago.
+Cave bears (Ursus Spelaeus) were widespread in Europe (the red area on the map) between 1.2 million and 24 thousand years ago.
 Males weighed on average 450 kg (990 lb), so were around twice the size of females, who weighed 230 kg (510 lb).
 Cave bears were mainly vegetarian but sometimes scavenged meat and ate insects.
 They competed with cave lions and cave hyenas for food.
 Their bones are commonly found in caves where they hibernated during the winter.
 The increasing human population and changing climate in the late Pleistocene may have played a role in their disappearance.

 Like modern hippos, they were amphibious and generally lived close to lakes or slow-flowing rivers.